TEA Texas Dyslexia Academies

 TDA 2: The Dyslexia Handbook

-• Texas Dyslexia Academy 2: The Dyslexia Handbook was developed to assist school districts and charter schools in understanding The Dyslexia Handbook 2021 Update: Procedures Concerning Dyslexia and Related Disorders.
-In this course, participants explore the handbook and learn about important updates from the 2018 version of the handbook.
+The Dyslexia Handbook was developed to assist school districts and charter schools in understanding The Dyslexia Handbook 2024 Update: Procedures Concerning Dyslexia and Related Disorders.
+In this course, participants explore the handbook and learn about important updates from the 2024 version of the handbook.
 The objectives for this course are:

 • Define dyslexia, its characteristics, and common risk factors